washingtonstateuniversity/hrswp-github-updater/README.md

 ## Overview

+> [!CAUTION]
+> As of 26 July 2024, this project is archived and no longer being actively maintained.

 The HRSWP GitHub Updater plugin helps to manage updates for plugins in WordPress that provide a GitHub repository URL as their Update URI.

 ## Description